Pompeo sees hard road ahead but pursues North Korean denuclearization talks

-TOKYO (Reuters) - U.S. Secretary of State Mike Pompeo brushed off North Korean accusations of “gangster-like” diplomacy during negotiations in Pyongyang, saying on Sunday he will pursue denuclearization talks after meeting his Japanese and South Korean counterparts.
+TOKYO (Reuters) - U.S. Secretary of State Mike Pompeo brushed off North Korean charges that he used “gangster-like” diplomacy in negotiations in Pyongyang, saying on Sunday after meeting his Japanese and South Korean counterparts that he would continue to pursue denuclearization talks with North Korea.

 “When we spoke to them about denuclearization, they did not push back,” Pompeo told a news conference.
 “The road ahead will be difficult and challenging and we know that critics will try to minimize the work that we’ve achieved.”

-Pompeo spoke after North Korea said the two days of talks with America’s top diplomat “brought us in a dangerous situation where we may be shaken in our unshakable will for denuclearization, rather than consolidating trust between the DPRK and the U.S.”.
+Pompeo spoke after North Korea said the talks “brought us in a dangerous situation where we may be shaken in our unshakable will for denuclearization, rather than consolidating trust.”

-The statement, which referred to the North’s formal name of the Democratic People’s Republic of Korea (DPRK), was carried by the official KCNA news agency on Saturday soon after Pompeo left Pyongyang.
+The statement was carried by the official KCNA news agency on Saturday soon after Pompeo left Pyongyang, raising questions about the future of the talks in which he is trying to persuade Pyongyang to give up a nuclear weapons program that threatens the United States.

 Kim made a broad commitment in Singapore to “work toward denuclearization” but did not give details on how or when he would dismantle North Korea’s nuclear program.
 Trump in turn offered security guarantees to Pyongyang and pledged a halt to large-scale military drills with South Korea.

-North Korea’s latest comments, which came after Pompeo said talks had made progress, are a reminder of the difficulties that previous U.S. administrations have had negotiating with the reclusive state and suggest Pyongyang may not agree to any rapid denuclearization.
+North Korea’s latest comments, which came after Pompeo said talks had made progress, were a reminder of the difficulties that previous U.S. administrations have had negotiating with the reclusive state.

-Trump has vowed that North Korea will not be allowed to threaten the United States with its ballistic missiles and nuclear weapons.
-His meeting with Kim in Singapore came after months of often bitter rhetoric and threats.

-Pompeo said he did not meet Kim on his latest visit to Pyongyang, as he had done twice before.
+Pompeo said he did not meet Kim on his latest visit to Pyongyang, as he had done twice before, and he had not anticipated doing so.
+The White House said before the trip that he would meet Kim.

+In a speech later on Sunday in Vietnam, Pompeo urged North Korea to follow the example of Vietnam, saying he believed Pyongyang could replicate Hanoi’s path to normal relations with Washington and to prosperity.

+“The United States has been clear on what we seek from North Korea...,” Pompeo said in Hanoi.
+“The choice now lies with North Korea and its people.

 Richard Haass, president of the Council on Foreign Relations, said on Twitter there was a danger military action could be called for because Trump might now claim he had tried diplomacy but was betrayed by Kim.